-Having to have a plumber in La Porte can be unavoidable if you are dealing with a dripping or burst pipe.
+Having to have a plumber in Kingwood can be unavoidable if you are dealing with a dripping or burst pipe.
 But the majority of times, you can stop clogging your pipes or breaking your garbage disposal, both of which can be expensive to fix.

 Here are some of the most regular troubles our plumbers field calls about at Finch Air Conditioning & Heating and how you can prevent them.

 Although they might be referred to as “flushable wipes,” the ideal spot for them is the trash.
 The only thing that should be flushed (except for the obvious) is toilet paper and septic treatments, if you have a septic system.

 A Canadian study that examined 101 such wipes found none of them passed a flushability test, according to Forbes.
 As flushable wipes don’t dissolve like toilet paper, they can plug your sewer line and make your toilet back up.

 They can also wreak havoc on city sewer systems or your septic tank.
 These wipes can conglomerate with other gross things that shouldn’t be disposed of down the toilet, like cooking grease and hygienic products, to lead to a fatberg.
 In addition to being dirty and just plain gross, environmental nonprofit Green America says these masses are costly to fix.
 If you use a city sewer system, those are bills that could get passed on to you down the road.

 Whichever style of wipe you’re using—makeup remover, cleansing, baby or sanitizing—it should go in the trash once you’re complete.